Keyword Research Strategies For Law Firms (2026 Update)

 Now it’s time to dig deeper into your competitors’ strategies.
 Using local SEO research tools (we like Whitespark), you can:

-Remember: your goal isn’t just to copy what’s working for others, but to identify gaps and opportunities they’re missing.
+Your goal isn’t just to copy what’s working for others.
+It’s to identify gaps and opportunities they’re missing.

 Ranktracking software can show where your law firm ranks in the “Maps Pack” across your geo.